jenkinsci/slack-plugin/README.md

 slackbot.
 In order to notify an individual user, use the syntax `@user_id` in place of the project channel.
 Mentioning users by display name may work, but it is not unique and will not work if it is an ambiguous match.

-## Bot user option

-This plugin supports sending notifications via bot users.
-You can enable bot user support from both global and project configurations.
-If the notification will be sent to a user via direct message, default integration sends it via
-@slackbot.
-You can use this option if you want to send messages via a bot user.
-You need to provide the `Bot User OAuth Access Token` credential as the integration token credentials to use this feature.

-The bot user option is not supported if you use the *Slack compatible app URL* option.

 ## Configuration as code